cheshire137/gohuedata/README.md

 1. `go run cmd/server/main.go`

     This will start a server at http://localhost:8080.
-This part is a work in progress with the goal of providing an API to surface the data the gohuedata command has recorded in the database.
+The goal of this web server is to provide an API to surface the historical data the gohuedata command has recorded in the database, as well as provide visualizations of that data via a React frontend (see below).

 #### Options for the server